WasabiMushyPeas/E28-Turbo/README.md

 > [!NOTE]
 > The Stock Fuel Pump in an E28 535i can comfortably sustain ~110lph at 43.5psi.
 Therefore the stock fuel pump can support ~265hp.

+>[!IMPORTANT]
+> Upgrading the fuel pump wiring is very important.

 ### Fuel Rails/ Lines

 The stock fuel lines and rails (5/16ths) are capable of supporting the target power.
-However replacing the fuel lines with newer hoses is a good idea you can replace it with contitech insta grip.
+However replacing the fuel lines with newer hoses is a good idea you can replace it with contitech insta grip 300psi hydraulic hose.

+> [!Important]
+> Make sure the fuel lines are rated for E85.
+> Putting in a new fuel filter is a good idea.
+> A surge take is not necessary for this build but it is a good idea to have one.

+> [!TIP]
+> 3/8ths 1/2" fuel lines are cheaper than the 5/16ths fuel lines so you might as well upgrade when replacing the 5/16ths.

 ### Fuel Pressure Regulator